ANALYSIS-U.S. move to negotiate drug prices a rare defeat for Big Pharma

 PHARMA'S PLAN

-The pharma campaign argued that prescription drugs do not contribute to inflation, citing an average 2.5% rise in drug prices in the past year compared to a 17% rise in health insurance prices.
+The pharma campaign argued that prescription drugs do not contribute to inflation, citing an average 2.5% rise in drug prices in the past year compared with a 17% rise in health insurance prices.

 Critics say the figures combine high-priced brand name drugs with much lower-cost generics, masking the impact on patients' costs.
 A KFF study estimated that prices increased faster than inflation for half of all drugs covered by Medicare in 2020.

-The industry has long warned that price curbs in the U.S. market would hamper its ability to invest in developing new drugs.
+The industry has long warned that price curbs in the U.S. market would hamper companies' ability to invest in developing new drugs.

 With help from Democrats backed by the industry, the bill's provision for drug price negotiations was scaled back in November, allowing Medicare to focus on an annual maximum of 20 of the costliest medicines by 2029, instead of an initial proposal to help reduce prices for 250 treatments.

-Opponents to the more dramatic curbs included Senator Kirsten Sinema and Representative Scott Peters, two of the biggest recipients of industry donations, at more than $201,000 and $320,000 respectively, according to OpenSecrets data.
+Opponents to the more dramatic curbs included Senator Kyrsten Sinema and Representative Scott Peters, two of the biggest recipients of industry donations, at more than $201,000 and $320,000, respectively, according to OpenSecrets data.

 "We created a good space for investors to be able to recoup their investment which continuously has set out to develop new drugs," Peters told Reuters.